-Non-mathematical introduction to concepts of random sampling and statistical inference; estimation and testing hypothesis of means and variances; analysis of variance; regression analysis; chi-square tests.
-Not to be used for graduate credit by Statistics majors.
-Prerequisite: Approval of instructor.
+Intended for students in the social sciences.
+Nonmathematical introduction to concepts of random sampling and statistical inference; estimation and testing hypothesis of means and variances; analysis of variance; regression analysis; chi-square tests.
+Not to be used for graduate credit by statistics majors.
+Prerequisite: Math.
+102.